Kastobi/ci_ms2_aggregator/README.md

     - 1199px, 1200px
   - 3000px (as representation for high resolution displays - 4k, 5k)

+- Google Trends in new tab button changed from google.de... to google.com.

 #### Chrome exclusive, deployed page

 ##### Test cases